MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 ### C/C++

 C++ is general purpose object oriented programming language based on C which is imperative procedural language.
 In both is possible to create functions (and procedures).
-There is no control if function is pure or not (if it is makind side effects).
+There is no control if a function is pure or not (if it is making side effects).
 And in C/C++ you need to deal with mutability, pointers and working with memory on low level (de/allocation).
 But typing is strict and you can make higher order functions with "function pointer" types.

 ```cpp
 int calculate(int(*binOperation)(const int, const int), const int operandA, const int operandB){